Characterising a gas-filled low velocity producing field.

 - a scalable cloud-native parallelisation to run the algorithm at high-speed

 - an intelligent user-interface and multi-job submission system for automated hyperparameter tuning

 Patented theoretical breakthrough for redefining FWI cost function.
-Converting from raw data without low frequencies.
+Converging from raw data without low frequencies.

 2018- Cloud Transition